miclairy/JumpTracker/README.md

 ## To Do
 * typescript
 * fix bug of double jump
-* make it an extention to play the dino jump game
+* make it an extension to play the dino jump game